 What I love about the queue is that it keeps the cartoonish theme not only with the videos playing but everywhere you look.
 As somewhat of a video journalist myself, I find the various signs hanging on the walls quite amusing.

-In the newest of the best queues at Universal Orlando, venture deep into the Forbidden Forest.
-The queue gives you the first look at the brand-new roller coaster’s track, which stays mostly out of view from the entrance.
-You’ll stroll by Hagrid’s hut and pumpkin patch before reaching and entering the abandoned, ivy-covered ruins in the Forbidden Forest — a new setting that was created exclusively for the ride.
+Venture to the outskirts of the Forbidden Forest and through mysterious ruins that Hagrid has been using as a hideout for his beloved beasts.
+Upon entering the queue, you'll get your first look at the roller coaster’s track, which stays mostly out of view from the entrance.
+You’ll then stroll by Hagrid’s hut and pumpkin patch before reaching and entering the abandoned, ivy-covered ruins in the Forbidden Forest — a new setting that was created exclusively for the ride.
 Inside the ruins, Hagrid has set up a terrarium where he kept his Blast-Ended Skrewts before they outgrew it and a nursery for his hatching dragon eggs.
 In the pre-show, Hagrid and his dog, Fang, join Arthur Weasley, who is helping Hagrid duplicate the motorbike and its sidecar.
 See if you can spot the tribute to the former Dueling Dragons ride!

 10. E.T.
 Adventure